cakey/cakey.github.io/source/_posts/2015-05-06-the-rise-of-esports.markdown

 Of course, this 'analysis' is almost laughably rudimentary.
 What about sponsorships and broadcasting rights?
 Merchandise?
 Event tickets?
 Endorsements?
 What about events that are the culmination of a season, such as the Champions League, or the NFL's superbowl, or the NBA Playoffs, or any other number of huge sporting events.
 The list goes on.

 But the point is to demonstrate the already massive scale of competitive gaming and gaming in general.
 Remember, Dota2 is just one game in a list of many.
-Take a look at Blizzard's Starcraft 2, or Riot's League of legends [(with 67m+ monthly players](http://www.polygon.com/2014/1/27/5350944/league-of-legends-has-27-million-daily-active-players) - twitter is at 302 million for comparison!) and you can see big tournaments for a huge audience.
+Take a look at Blizzard's Starcraft 2, or Riot's League of legends [(with 67m+ monthly players in Jan 2014](http://www.polygon.com/2014/1/27/5350944/league-of-legends-has-27-million-daily-active-players) - twitter is at [302 million](https://about.twitter.com/company) for comparison!) and you can see big tournaments for a huge audience.
 And if we take a closer look, not only are those other areas of revenue generation doing well in their own rights, but surely as the landscape matures will catch up.

 ### **What's causing the growth?**

 **The game industry itself is huge.**

 Global revenue of the video game industry was [$100B in 2014](http://www.gartner.com/newsroom/id/2614915)- nearly [3 times the movie industry](http://www.mpaa.org/wp-content/uploads/2015/03/MPAA-Theatrical-Market-Statistics-2014.pdf).
 [Grand Theft Auto V made $1B in 3 days](http://www.ign.com/articles/2013/09/20/gta-5-sales-hit-1-billion-in-three-days), while Minecraft was sold for [$2.5B](http://www.polygon.com/2014/9/15/6151559/microsoft-buys-minecraft-mojang) to Microsoft.
 Developers of games such as Clash of Clans and Candy Crush make an [obscene amount of money](http://venturebeat.com/2015/03/24/clash-of-clans-developer-supercells-revenues-tripled-in-2014/).
 Candy Crush developer King made $2.26B in revenue in 2014.
 Clash of Clans developer made 10x the revenue per employee tech giant Google.
+League of Legends makes [$127m a month](http://venturebeat.com/2015/03/24/dota-2-makes-18m-per-month-for-valve-but-league-of-legends-makes-that-much-every-5-days/).

 This doesn't necessarily all lead to more competitive gaming, but games being thoroughly main stream means that the concept of playing video games is hardly foreign.